Please note that in order to keep the definitions simple, we do not overview all the existing versions or subcategories related to each concept.

 UNEMPLOYMENT RATE – unemployed workers as percentage of the total labor force.
 Unemployment is not good for an economy as it reduces the purchasing power of population.

-VOLATILITY – the measure of the level of fluctuations in the price of stock or other security.
+VOLATILITY – a measure of the level of fluctuations in the price of stock or other security.